scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 ## Create PostgreSQL server

-To use PostgreSQL as the database for the Scalar DL, create a RDS PostgreSQL server using the following steps
+To use PostgreSQL as the database for the Scalar DL, create an RDS PostgreSQL server using the following steps.

 * Open the [Amazon RDS](https://console.aws.amazon.com/rds/) service
 * First create a **DB subnet group** for the RDS instance, follow the steps for creating DB subnet group